pondata/StrapiGraphQLMutationsPatch/README.md

 > ⚠️ This patch is unstable as it is not fully tested, follow [PR#1650](https://github.com/strapi/strapi/pull/1650) for more information.

+> ⚠️ Don't use decimals.
+Use floats instead.

 ## Usage

 To get started with GraphQL in your app, please install the plugin first.
 To do that, open your terminal and run the following command in your strapi project directory: